AhmedFarrukh/DeepLearning-EdgeComputing/reserve_edge.md

 http://localhost:8888/?token=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```

 Copy this URL and open it in a browser.
-Then, you can run the notebooks that you see there.
+Then, you can run `measuring_inference_times.ipynb` notebook that you'll see there.

 :::

 :::{.cell}